colinmcmunn/colins-blog-/_posts/2021-12-10-ReflectionBlog.md

 <iframe width="960" height="729.2193308550186" data-original-width="1614" data-original-height="1226" src="https://www.thinglink.com/card/1499043654310821891" type="text/html" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen scrolling="no"></iframe><script async src="//cdn.thinglink.me/jse/responsive.js"></script>

 Another project that I would like to reflect back on is the **Review 1** project.
 This project was especially intimidating.
 We were told to choose a DH project from a professional organization and review it, pointing out both the good and the bad.
-The only problem with this was I had no idea what separated a good project from a bad one.
+The only prolem with this was I had no idea what separated a good project from a bad one.
 However, once things began to play out, and we had a few classes discussing what we should be looking for, the rest was simple.

 ## Readings